Veterans Launching Ventures

 Please make sure your e-mail address is entered correctly on your application, and allow 7-10 business days for a response to your application.

-The program is open to all veterans.
+The program is open to all U.S. Veterans, as well as to spouses and children of U.S. Veterans.
 The $2,000 tuition* is being waived due to generous support from The Walmart Foundation, TD Bank, American Legion Post 43 and the Silberman College of Business.
 In addition, we are partnering with IAVA, Iraq and Afghanistan Veterans Association.
 If you have additional questions after completing the application, please e-mail: John Howlett (serial entrepreneur, Rothman Institute Mentor-in-Residence, Vietnam veteran) at firstname.lastname@example.org. *A minimal $150 deposit to cover the textbook and course materials will be returned once the program is completed.

 “It was beneficial for me to see other ideas presented and to be able to listen to those presenters to understand how they view their plan and their approach.
 The mentor / instructor feedback was also very valuable for me as it helps to reinforce areas that I recognize as weak in my own plan and to leverage the experiences of others that have tread before me.
 To me, there is no greater value than gathering the hands-on experience of others.” - Allen Z.